 Mission To recognize students for their academic and musical achievements, reward them for their accomplishments and service activities, and provide leadership opportunities.
 (October 2011)

-Goals: The Committee goals are a mutual and collaborative process among the NEB, National President, Chair, S and C members, and assigned staff consistent with the Association’s priorities and within the limits of the operating budget of the Association.
-Generally, the committee will help the Association:
+Goals The Committee goals are a mutual and collaborative process among the NEB, National President, Chair, and Society and Council members.
+Goals for any time period should be consistent with the Association’s priorities as stated in the Strategic Plan and other board documents or statements.
+They must also be within the limits of the operating budget of the Association.
+Generally, the Chair and committee members will help the Association:

 - The Chair is to convene quarterly meetings with the entire committee (including the National Executive Board/NEB liaison) to discuss Council initiatives and seek input from each other.